nicosResearchAndDevelopment/LDS/misc/policy/point/information/v1/README.md

 ### Instance

-The PIP Service Instance (**PipSi**) behaves as an up-and-running application, providing information and acting *on behalf of* well-known agent.
-PipSi referres to given PIP service Profile and
+The Policy Information Point Service Instance (**PipSi**) behaves as an up-and-running application, providing information and acting *on behalf of* well-known agent.
+PipSi referres to given PIP Service Profile.

-## Protocol

-## Server

 ## Client

+The Policy Information Point Client (**PipCo**) as given *Information* Consumer resides inside a **PDP** and requests Information, especially the nested [Value](#value) utilized by Constraint.

+Even this proposal left authorisation open, it is worth to mention, that in most of the case there will be one, eco-system/domain dependend.

+---

 ## Authorisation